MarinhoLab/sas_ur_control_template/README.md

 The composer node has two main roles.
 First, it allows us to abstract many different devices into a single serial robot.
 This is important for [complex systems](https://github.com/AISciencePlatform).
 It also allows us to reflect robot state in CoppeliaSim, as a virtual twin.

 These are specified in the following parameters in the launch file and most parameters are probably self-evident.
-The `vrep_dynamically_enabled` is related to a joint being passive or active in CoppeliaSim and this depends on your scene.

 https://github.com/MarinhoLab/sas_ur_control_template/blob/33bb7b7be21ffaf7df0a72052431dbe6af06ce5a/launch/compose_with_coppeliasim_launch.py#L29-L33

 Please note that this means that CoppeliaSim can be executed in any computer accessible with the ip address and port specified.
-It can be a completely separate computer running Windows, for example.
+It can be a completely separate computer, for instance, running Windows or macOS.

 ## Working with CoppeliaSim